-Unfortunately, many law firms don’t have a list in their head of answers of answers that should effectively end the interview.
-Instead, most law firm the lesson the hard way by hiring individuals that say things that should disqualify them.
+Unfortunately, many law firms don’t have a list in their head of answers that should effectively end the interview.
+Instead, most law firms learn the lesson the hard way by hiring individuals that say things that should disqualify them.

 They might even take what an applicant says in an interview, even if it doesn’t sound right, and come up with all kinds of positive spins on why the answer isn’t a problem because the applicant looks good on paper or they have a position that must be filled quickly.